dan-watson/yep/README.md

 App.boot
 ```

-During registration we register a class under a key then assign a lifetime to
+During boot we register classes under a keys then assign a lifetime to the
-the registered class.
+registered classes.

 If `Yep::Container::SINGLETON` is used as a lifetime, every time the dependency
 is resolved the container will return the same instance of a class.